 Dogs do not have stereoscopic vision like us, where our sight overlaps we get an area that gives us a good sense of depth and distance, dogs do not; which may partly account for why sight hounds trip over small objects when flat out.

-Dogs have poor resolution in their sight, they can't pick out great detail but they don't need to.
+Dogs have poor resolution in their sight, they don't have a fovea like us, they can't pick out great detail but don't need to.